+44 (0)1323 871527

 when you delam, the layers of the EL Panel peel apart slightly, and this stops that part of the panel from glowing when its plugged it

-in this case it was almost 1cm X 5mm triangle – it can be repaired somewhat with superglue but its never as good again and its best avoided.
+in this case it was almost 1cm X 5mm triangle – it can be repaired somewhat with superglue, or even but its never as good again and its best avoided.

 Happily, delaming doesn’t happen too easily.
 I find using a scalpel can quite often delam around the cutting edge a millimetre or two.